JuliaFolds2/ChunkSplitters.jl/docs/src/references.md

 ## Interface requirements

+!!! compat
+    Support for this minimal interface requires version 2.2.0.

-For the `chunks` and `getchunk` functions to work, the input value must have implemented only three methods extended from `Base`: `firstindex`, `lastindex`, and `length`.
+For the `chunks` and `getchunk` functions to work, the input value must have implemented only three methods extended from Julia `Base`: `firstindex`, `lastindex`, and `length`.

 For example: